tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 Things to keep in mind while writing C++/C/Python apps

- * The structure of json logs should adhere to @ref:[this](../services/logging.md#log-structure) format
+ * The structure of JSON logs should adhere to @ref:[this](../services/logging.md#log-structure) format
- * log files should be generated at path set at TMT_LOG_HOME
+ * Log files should be generated at path set at TMT_LOG_HOME
- * time should be logged in UTC
+ * Time should be logged in UTC
- * recommended to use rotating files for logging
+ * It is recommended to use rotating files for logging
- * configuration of log level should be in `.toml` file (or any config file for that matter e.g. `.conf` for C or `.json` for python) so that log level is changeable without re-compiling C/C++ code.
+ * Configuration of log levels should be in `.toml` file (or any config file for that matter e.g. `.conf` for C or `.json` for python) so that log level is changeable without re-compiling C/C++ code.

-All the above points are already covered for Scala/Java apps in logging framework.
+All the above points are already included for Scala/Java apps using the CSW Logging framework.

 @@@

 ### C

-For C develoers it is recommended to use [zlog](https://github.com/HardySimpson/zlog) logging library.
+For C developers, it is recommended to use [zlog](https://github.com/HardySimpson/zlog) logging library.
 The following code snippet will explain how to use `zlog`:

 main.c